Table of Contents

 Although psoriasis occurs in individuals worldwide, it mostly affects fair-skinned people.
 The prevalence in Europe and North America is about 2–3%.
-In Africa and Asia continent, psoriasis is rare.
+In Africa and Asia, psoriasis is rare.
 For indigenous people, the disease is practically irrelevant.

 The cause of psoriasis has not been determined; however, there is a clear genetic predisposition.
 The disease probability for a child whose parents both have psoriasis is about 50%.
 In identical twins, the probability rises to 66%.

-Other risk factors for psoriasis include streptococcal infections, which may raise the severity of psoriasis; staphylococcal infection, medications such as beta-blockers, interferon, and lithium; and stress, alcohol use and strong mechanical stimuli (Koebner phenomenon).
+Risk factors for psoriasis include streptococcal infections, which may raise the severity of psoriasis; staphylococcal infection; medications such as beta-blockers, interferon, and lithium; stress, alcohol use, and strong mechanical stimuli (Koebner phenomenon).